We are excited to show a Pressed Flowers Cake tutorial with you!

 If you are in a time crunch, you can iron your flowers between parchment paper on low heat for about 15 seconds.
 Allow to cool for 15 seconds, then repeat.
 You can find more information on this process HERE.

-With the ironing method, it took many rounds of ironing/cooling before the pansies became dry.
+With the ironing method for pressed flowers, it took many rounds of ironing/cooling before the pansies became dry.
 My preference is the "heavy book" method, but ironing is a good option when you are in a time crunch.

-If you decorate your cakes or cupcakes with pressed flowers, we would love for you to leave a comment or photo below!
+If you decorate your cakes or cupcakes with pressed flowers, we would love for you to leave a comment and photo below!

 Beautiful!
 I love it! :-)